“Absolute bliss consciousness belongs to the depths of everyone’s heart.” — Maharishi Mahesh Yogi

 - pre-learning preparation/theory, proper use of the Mantra

 Last, if you can’t find someone qualified to teach Japa, contact the Transcendental Meditation Center near you.
 They are more expensive, but they provide quality instruction in this technique.
 Both processes are identical.
 The only difference is cost.
 The generic always cost less but may not be available everywhere.

 Benefits of Bliss Awareness

-Many scholars and teachers like Joseph Campbell endorse this technique to explore consciousness.
-As a result, this state is a building block for more in-depth spiritual exploration.
-For example, the Siddhis of Patanjali uses the Japa technique as a platform for its Sutras.
+Many scholars and teachers like Joseph Campbell endorse this technique.
+It is a safe and effective way to explore consciousness.
+This state is also a building block for more advanced techniques of spiritual exploration, like the Siddhis of Patanjali.
+Here, the Japa technique is the platform for its Sutras.

 The point is, we want you to learn Japa or TM.
 Either method is simple to learn, and you’ll be glad you did.
 It is a life-changing technology.
 Once you know the technique, it is yours forever.
 That’s a worthwhile investment.

 (2) Transcendental Meditation : https://www.tm.org/